-The Protection for Persons in Care Act (proclaimed January 1998) includes a requirement that persons working or volunteering in designated agencies (hospitals, nursing homes, lodges, group homes, etc.) must provide results of current criminal record check (also known as a security clearance check).
-Accordingly, students serving work experience placements in the form of internships, clinical practica, academic practica, cooperative program work placements, etc., in any of these designated agencies may be required to obtain a criminal record check from the appropriate law enforcement agency and/or the Solicitor General's office.
-A fee to obtain this check may be charged (see §22.2.3 Miscellaneous Fees).
-This fee will be determined by the law enforcement agency or Solicitor General's office.
-Details on whether or not a criminal record check is needed and the process to obtain this check are available from the Faculty or department which sponsors the placement.
+The Protection for Persons in Care Act includes a requirement that persons working or volunteering in designated agencies (hospitals, nursing homes, lodges, group homes, social service agencies, etc.) must provide results of a current Police Information Check (also known as a Criminal Record Check, Security Clearance Check, or Police Clearance), which must include a Vulnerable Sector Check.
+Accordingly, students serving work experience placements in the form of internships, clinical practica, academic practica, cooperative program work placements, etc., in any of these designated agencies must obtain a Police Information Check from the appropriate law enforcement agency and/or the Solicitor General's office.
+A fee may be charged by the law enforcement agency to obtain the Police Information Check (see Miscellaneous Fees) The amount of the fee will be determined by the law enforcement agency or Solicitor General's office and is the responsibility of the student.
+Details on whether or not a Police Information Check is needed and the process to obtain this check are available from the Faculty or department which sponsors the placement.

-Students who are entering a program which requires this type of placement and who have concerns related to their ability to satisfy a criminal record check should consult with their Faculty or department program office immediately upon being admitted to the program.
-Students who fail to provide a clear criminal record check may be required to withdraw from their program.
-Although faculties and departments will attempt to assist students seeking placements, the ultimate responsibility for ensuring that required placements can be made lies with the student.
+Students who are entering a program which requires this type of placement and who have concerns related to their ability to satisfy a Police Information Check should consult with their Faculty or department program office immediately upon being admitted to the program.
+Students who fail to provide a clear Police Information Check may be required to withdraw from their program.
+Although Faculties and departments will attempt to assist students seeking placements, the ultimate responsibility for ensuring that required placements can be made lies with the student.

-23.8.4 Grievances Concerning Grades
+Grievances Concerning Grades